hadi-dotnet/EmploymentSystem.API/README.md

 # Employment System API

-An advanced employment management system built with ASP.NET Core Web API.
+An advanced employment management system built with ASP.NET Core Web API, featuring 53 APIs.
 The system allows companies to post job vacancies, users to apply for jobs, and provides a full messaging system between users, in addition to skill and experience validation features.
+It also includes a professional social layer with features such as company following, user connections (similar to LinkedIn), and a posts system that supports likes and comments.

 ---

 ## 📌 Features

 - 🔐 User registration and authentication (JWT)
+- 📧 Email confirmation and password reset
 - 🧑‍💼 Company & Employee management
 - 📄 Job posting by companies
 - 📝 Apply to jobs by users
-- 💬 chat/messages between users
+- 💬 Chat and messaging between users
 - 🧠 User skills & experiences with confirmation
-- 🔍 Search & filter companies and users
+- 🔍 Search and filter companies and users
 - 📑 Role-based access for Company and Employee
+- 🤝 User connections (like LinkedIn)
+- 🏢 Follow companies
+- 📰 Posts system with likes and comments
-- 🗃️ Clean and structured API with 26 endpoints
+- 🗃️ Clean and well-structured API with 53 endpoints

 ---